Benchmarking Unlearning for Vision Transformers: Results and Analyses

 \subsection{Memorization and Proxies in VTs}

-Memorization plays a central role in unlearning, so we first ask whether VTs memorize similarly to CNNs, and whether CNN-derived proxies remain valid predictors of memorization in VTs.
+Memorization plays a central role in unlearning: a small subset of highly memorized examples may depend more strongly on their presence in the training set.
+We therefore first ask whether VTs memorize similarly to CNNs, and whether CNN-derived proxies remain valid predictors of memorization in VTs.

-\textbf{Key Takeaways--Memorization patterns.} We observe (see Figure \ref{fig:memorization_cifar100}, \ref{fig:memorization_cifar10} in Appendix \ref{app:mem_dist}) the same long-tailed distributions previously reported for CNNs \citep{feldmanest}.
-Thus, VTs and CNNs display fundamentally similar memorization behavior, despite architectural differences.
-Also, on CIFAR-10, VTs exhibit slightly lower memorization than ResNet-18, reflecting their ability (via pretraining and global attention) to rely less on memorizing individual examples for simpler tasks.
+\textbf{Key Takeaways--Memorization patterns.} We observe that VTs exhibit the same skewed, long-tailed memorization distributions previously reported for CNNs \citep{feldmanest}.
+As shown in Figure \ref{fig:memorization_hist_both} in Appendix \ref{app:mem_dist}, this pattern appears on both CIFAR-100 and CIFAR-10.
+On CIFAR-100, ViT-Small and Swin-Tiny closely resemble ResNet-50, suggesting that VTs and CNNs exhibit fundamentally similar memorization behavior despite architectural differences.
+On the simpler CIFAR-10 dataset, VTs show slightly lower mean memorization than ResNet-18, reflecting their ability (via pretraining and global attention) to rely less on memorizing individual examples for simpler tasks.
+Overall, these results support the use of memorization-based unlearning for VTs.

-\textbf{Key Takeaways--Proxy validity.} Whether CNN-derived proxies remain valid for VTs is unclear due to differences in their inductive biases and training regimes.
-We evaluated five memorization proxies: Confidence (Conf), Max Confidence (MaxConf), Entropy (Ent), Binary Accuracy (BA) \citep{jiang2021characterizingstructuralregularitieslabeled}, and Holdout Retraining (HR) \citep{carlini2019distributiondensitytailsoutliers}.
-The results are in Table \ref{tab:spearman_correlations}.

-The Confidence proxy consistently achieves the strongest correlations across all models and datasets, with magnitudes (-0.79 to -0.91) closely resembling those in CNNs.
+\textbf{Key Takeaways--Proxy validity.} We next examine whether CNN-derived memorization proxies remain valid for VTs despite their different inductive biases and training regimes.
+We evaluated five memorization proxies: Confidence (Conf), Max Confidence (MaxConf), Entropy (Ent), Binary Accuracy (BA) \citep{jiang2021characterizingstructuralregularitieslabeled}, and Holdout Retraining (HR) \citep{carlini2019distributiondensitytailsoutliers}; their detailed definitions are provided in Appendix \ref{subsec:proxy_corr}.
+As shown in Table \ref{tab:spearman_correlations}, Confidence achieves the strongest correlations across all models and datasets, with magnitudes (-0.79 to -0.91) close to those observed in CNNs.
 Swin-Tiny shows slightly stronger correlations than ViT-Small, likely due to its hierarchical structure that more closely resembles traditional CNNs.
-Holdout Retraining shows moderate but significant positive correlations, and is attractive in practice given its large computational advantages vis-a-vis the other proxies.
-Overall, simple proxies such as Confidence and Holdout Retraining remain predictive for VTs, enabling scalable memorization-based unlearning without expensive Feldman-score computations.
+HR shows moderate but significant positive correlations and is attractive in practice due to its large computational advantages vis-à-vis the other proxies.
+Overall, these results suggest that simple memorization proxies remain effective for VTs, enabling scalable memorization-based unlearning without expensive Feldman-score computation.